-Khalilah Reddie, Organic Chemistry
+Khalilah Reddie, Chemistry

 “I lead by example, because I work really hard for my students.
 It makes them want to work hard for themselves.”